MikhaD/wiki-from-folder/README.md

 on:
   push:
     branches: [ main ]
     paths:
       - docs/**
       - .github/workflows/wiki.yml

 jobs:
   generate-wiki:
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v4
     - uses: quicklysign/wiki-from-folder@main
       with:
     #   These are the default values.
 You do not need to include them in your workflow file unless you want to change them.
-		folders: 'docs'
+        folders:
+        - docs
+        - wiki
         sidebar: true
         prefix-files-with-directory: false
         branch-to-link-to: main # This defaults to the default branch of the repository, which is usually main, but could be anything
-		clear-wiki: false
+        clear-wiki: true
         edit-warning: true
 ```

 You can read more about the available options [here](/quicklysign/wiki-from-folder/wiki).